EliteCoder75/tic_tac_toe_GAME/Readme.md

 * apply the backend logic on the front
 * add player name and symbol on the front
 * add begin round button to unblock the grid (think later about it)

+remaining tasks //

+* add more style (alternate between the players)
+* add button to begin the game
+* display the winner afterwards